-Even if a person has an advance directive, it is frequently written in general terms.
-The living will only provide a blueprint of the person’s preferences on end-of-life care.
+It is important to appoint a surrogate as there are hosts of medical conditions, treatments or procedures that may arise when a patient becomes incompetent or incapacitated.
+Even if an advance directive is available, it is frequently written in general terms.
+The living will, in general, provides only a blueprint of the person’s preferences/wishes at end-of-life care, signifying whether life-sustaining treatments will be sought.
 It is not possible to cover all aspects and specifics of care or interventions in the living will.
-There are hosts of medical conditions, treatments or procedures that may arise when the patient becomes incompetent or incapacitated.

 The surrogate would act as the patient would act if he/she is competent to choose even if what the patient has requested is not what the surrogate would choose for himself.
 This is called the substituted judgment standard.
 When the surrogate is not sure what the patient would want, he/she should follow the “best interests” standard on the patient’s behalf.
 The best interest standard considers the entire physical, moral, emotional and spiritual good of the patient.